Definitions of whiteness in the United States: Arab Americans

 From 1909 to 1944, members of Arab American communities in the United States sought naturalized citizenship through an official recognition as white.
 During this period, the courts were inconsistent in defining Arabs as white granting some eligibility for citizenship, while denying others.
 Therefore, in the first half of the 20th century, many Arabs were naturalized as "white American" citizens, while others were deported as "non-white aliens".

 One of the earliest cases includes the case of police officer George Shishim.
 Born in Zahlé, Lebanon, Shishim immigrated to the United States in 1894 becoming a police officer in Venice, Los Angeles.
-According to Gualtieri (2009), Shishim's "legal battle to prove his whiteness began after he arrested the son of a prominent lawyer for disturbing the peace."
+According to Sarah Gualtieri, Shishim's "legal battle to prove his whiteness began after he arrested the son of a prominent lawyer for disturbing the peace."
 The man arrested argued that because Shishim was not white, and thus ineligible for citizenship, that his arrest was invalid.
-Shishim's attorney's, with support from the Syrian-Lebanese and Arab communities, argued Arabs shared Caucasian ancestry and are thus white.
+Shishim's attorneys, with support from the Syrian-Lebanese and Arab communities, argued Arabs shared Caucasian ancestry and are thus white.
 Judge Frank Hutton, who presided over the case, cited legal precedent ruling that the term "white person" included Syrians.
-Despite this ruling, neither U.S. immigration authorities nor courts across the country consistently defined Arabs as whites, and many Arabs continued to be deported through the 1940s.
+Despite this ruling, neither US immigration authorities nor courts across the country consistently defined Arabs as whites, and many Arabs continued to be deported through the 1940s.

 Among the most important cases was Dow v.
 United States (1915) in which Syrian George Dow was determined to be of the "Caucasian" race and thus eligible for citizenship.
 In 1914, Judge Smith denied George Dow citizenship twice ruling that Syrians were not white and thus ineligible for citizenship.
 Dow appealed these decisions and in Dow v.
 United States, the United States Court of Appeals overturned the lower court's decisions, defined Syrians as white, and affirmed Dow's right to naturalization.
 However, this decision did not apply to North Africans or non-Levantine Arabs, and some courts claimed that only Syrians (and not other Arab persons) were white.
 The situation was resolved in 1943, when all Arabs and North Africans were deemed white by the federal government.
 Ex Parte Mohriez (1944) and the 1977 OMB Directive 15 include Middle Eastern and North African in the definition of white.

 Armenian Americans

 Another 1909 immigration and naturalization case found that Armenians were white and thus eligible for citizenship.
-A U.S. circuit court judge in Boston, ruling on a citizenship application by four Armenians, overruled government objections and found that West Asians were so mixed with Europeans that it was impossible to tell whether they were white or should be excluded as part of the "yellow race".
+A US circuit court judge in Boston, ruling on a citizenship application by four Armenians, overruled government objections and found that West Asians were so mixed with Europeans that it was impossible to tell whether they were white or should be excluded as part of the "yellow race".
 In making the ruling, the judge also noted that the government had already made no objection to Jews.
 The judge ruled that "if aboriginal people of Asia are excluded it is hard to find a loophole for the admission of Hebrews."